-His BS degree was earned at Iona College and his MD degree was awarded at Creighton University School of Medicine.
+His BS degree was earned at Iona University and his MD degree was awarded at Creighton University School of Medicine.
 Following medical school, he completed an internship at Rhode Island Hospital-Brown University Program in Medicine and residency at the Ohio State University Affiliated Hospitals.
 He also completed a Faculty Development Fellowship at the University of North Carolina.
 He was originally board certified by the American Board of Family Medicine (ABFM) in 1978 and was recertified every seven years through his retirement in 2014.

 Dr. Belardi practiced fulltime family medicine until 2000 when he joined the faculty of the Guthrie Family Medicine Residency becoming the residency Program Director in 2002.
 During his tenure as Program Director the annual ABFM board pass rate was 100% for resident graduates.
 He also served as Chairman of the Department of Family Medicine at Guthrie’s flagship hospital, the Guthrie-Robert Packer Hospital, for ten years.
 In 2006, he became the Executive Vice President for Clinical Affairs for the Guthrie Medical Group (GMG) consisting of 425 medical providers.